Our Campus Leadership Programme puts students at the heart of interfaith engagement.

 At the end of the academic year our Student Leaders will leave the scheme equipped with the skills to become future leaders in their community and with an invitation to join an alumni network of interfaith activists around the country.
 Through CCJ our former Student Leaders have won awards for their interfaith projects, discussed the impact of political proposals with Lord Bourne, Minister for Faith, and met with CCJ’s Presidents including the Archbishop of Canterbury and the Chief Rabbi to discuss faith on campus.

-For the 2018-9 academic year CCJ will be working in Birmingham, Bristol, Cambridge, Cardiff, Durham, Edinburgh, Leeds, Oxford and Sussex.
-If you would like to get involved with events at your university apply above or contact Katharine.
+For the 2018-19 academic year CCJ is working at Birmingham, Bristol, Cambridge, Cardiff, Durham, Edinburgh, Leeds, Oxford and Sussex Universities.
+If you would like to find out more about events at these universities contact Katharine.